Intego Review: Quick Expert Summary

 VPN (Virtual Private Network)

-Intego’s VPN (named Privacy Protection) encrypts your browsing data and changes your IP address, so no one can snoop on your online activities or find your true location.
-It’s modeled on and utilizes the servers of its sister company Private Internet Access (PIA), which is one of the best standalone VPNs on the market.
+Intego’s VPN (Privacy Protection) encrypts your browsing data and changes your IP address, so no one can snoop on your online activities or find your true location.
+It uses the same model and servers as its sister company Private Internet Access (PIA), which is one of the best standalone VPNs on the market.
 This is great news, and it means that it’s a much better VPN than most of those that come bundled with an antivirus, such as MacKeeper’s VPN.

 Intego’s Privacy Protection also includes: